How Often Can You Reuse Drainable Colostomy Pouches? My Personal Experience

+How often can you reuse a drainable colostomy bag?
+I am certain that its a question you want an answer to.
 Now that you may have come to terms with the fact that you have a stoma (you've just had a colostomy), you know it requires routine care and proper management.
 Now is a good time to think about the colostomy bags (pouches) you'll have to use and know which ones will work best for you.

 I know that in the first few weeks post-surgery, you may not be sure, understandably so.
 And of course, there is still much you are worried about.
 You are still trying to come to terms with your condition, still wondering how you'll cope!

-But cope you will, trust me.
+But, cope, you will.
+Trust me.
 Once you get into the routine of things, it will 'become a breeze' to manage your stoma.

 Now, let's assume you've passed that phase.
 What you really want to know now is which type of colostomy bag will work best for you.